sagemath/trac_to_gh/Issue 783.md

 # Issue 783: dilog is lame

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/783

 Original creator: was